Do you have dreams of becoming a pilot or a flight attendant? Are you interested to learn more about how the world of aviation works?

-Each curriculum program provides an extensive study in the field of aeronautical science.
-It also includes navigational courses, training in their top of the line aircraft simulator, and communications.
+Each curriculum program provides extensive study in the field of aeronautical science.
+It also includes navigational courses, training in their top-of-the-line aircraft simulator, and communications.
 Students also get to explore core areas like ethics, philosophy, geography, humanities, and psychology.

-This school has several degree options in the field of aviation: a certificate program in professional pilot, an Associate of Applied Science in Aviation Business, professional pilot specialization, or a resident/correspondence program in aircraft dispatch.
+This school has several degree options in the field of aviation: a certificate program in professional piloting, an Associate of Applied Science in Aviation Business, a professional pilot specialization, or a resident/correspondence program in aircraft dispatch.

-Flight training for their pilot programs commence during the first quarter of study and utilize both ground school and actual flight training.
+Flight training for their pilot programs commences during the first quarter of study and utilizes both ground school and actual flight training.
 To have the most intensive educational experience, students get to learn either on a single or a multi-engine aircraft.

-The school has a structured and result-oriented curriculum to ensure that all their students are geared with the proper training and knowledge, crucial to become a successful pilot.
+The school has a structured and result-oriented curriculum to ensure that all their students are geared with the proper training and knowledge crucial to become a successful pilots.
 All the courses they offer are FAA approved and are secured under FAR Part 141.

 These programs span 15 months and are designed to prepare graduate students with the necessary knowledge and skills required to become professionals in the aviation field.
 Students can learn how to correctly diagnose an aircraft issue as well as maintain and repair this aircraft.

 The school also provides a test incentive program.
 Here, students can earn vouchers that can assist them in paying for the cost of every test.
-Furthermore, Hallmark University also has diploma programs such as air frame technicians, aviation technicians, or power plant technician.
+Furthermore, Hallmark University also has diploma programs such as airframe technicians, aviation technicians, or power plant technicians.